Wings (1927) Director: William A. Wellman

 On the ground Jack realizes his error and embraces his dying comrade as they share the first on-screen same-sex kiss (platonic).
 Jack is forced to return home where he is celebrated as a hero.
 He visits David’s family to beg for forgiveness but they do not blame him.
 Instead they lament the evils of war.
 Jack is reunited with Mary and he realizes his true love for her.

-Wings was a public sensation upon its release, especially considering the public infatuation with Charles Lindbergh and the newfound fascination with aviation at the time.
+The studio executives at the Famous Players-Lasky (soon to be Paramount) were unsure of this bloated, untimely production, and antipathy toward “Wild Bill” Wellman was high (so much so that he was not invited to the film’s premiere nor to the first Academy Awards ceremony where his film won best Picture).
+Wings had run over-budget, it was delayed, and the air corps threatened to withdraw their support if one more plane was destroyed.
+Nevertheless, Wings quickly became a public sensation upon its release, especially considering the public infatuation with Charles Lindbergh and the newfound fascination with aviation at the time.
 Throughout the film, chocolate syrup was used to create the blood effects and to date Wings is known as the only film to win an Academy Award for “Engineering Effects.”
-The aerial scenes were delayed for four weeks due to clear skies and William A. Wellman, a veteran pilot, knew how important clouds were to the audience who required spatial recognition of speed as they filmed over Texas.
-Wings is a truly powerful film.
-However, were it not for the prestige of winning the first Academy Award for Best Picture, Wings would likely be cast unto the shelf of forgotten war movies paving the way for All Quiet on the Western Front in 1930.
+The aerial scenes were delayed for four weeks due to clear skies and William A. Wellman, himself a veteran World War I pilot, knew how important clouds were to the audience who required spatial recognition of speed as they filmed over Texas.
+Wellman cast himself in a cameo as a dying soldier, and also his wife as a French woman when she visited the set one day.
+Wings is a truly powerful early war film, it is a marvelous technical achievement.